 This only presents a problem if the user wants to permanently delete their data, for example, before selling their mobile phone.
 Since only the entries in the contents directory have been deleted, a subsequent owner could easily make this data readable without any in-depth technical expertise.
 Data recovery programs, which are available free of charge in the app stores, can track down and restore the files that still physically exist.

 But don't panic – iOS, as well as Android devices, provide ways to circumvent these problems safely.
 One extremely secure method is to encrypt all device data at the operating system level, which makes it particularly easy to erase the data permanently.
 Data can also be reliably deleted on older devices that don't support encryption.
 It takes a little more effort, but you won't need to resort to black magic.

-Before you delete your smartphone permanently, you should first check whether it is possible in principle to encrypt the memory.
+Before you delete your smartphone permanently, you should first check whether it is possible in principle, to encrypt the memory.
 Although this option has been available on Android devices since version 5.0 Lollipop (2014), it is not activated by default on all devices.
-Apple, on the other hand, has activated encryption automatically on Apple devices since iOS 7 (2013).
+On the other hand, Apple has activated encryption automatically on Apple devices since iOS 7 (2013).
 What's the advantage of encryption?
 If you reset the phone to factory settings, the secret key that is required to read the data is irretrievably deleted.
 The encrypted data can no longer be restored.
-Put simply, this means that an unauthorised third party who attempts to read the memory on the device will retrieve nothing but a gobbledygook that cannot be used to reconstruct any information.
+Put simply, this means that an unauthorised third party who attempts to read the memory on the device will retrieve nothing but gobbledygook that cannot be used to reconstruct any information.